-Assignments executed under Law 130 are subject to revocation on bankruptcy under Article 67 of the Insolvency Law, or, after the entry into force of the Crisis Code, Article 166 of the Crisis Code but only in the event that the transaction is entered into (i) in cases where paragraph 2 of article 67 applies, or, after the entry into force of the Crisis Code, paragraph 2 of Article 166 of the Crisis Code, within three months of the adjudication of bankruptcy of the relevant party or (ii) in cases where paragraph 1 of Article 67 applies, or, after the entry into force of the Crisis Code, paragraph 1 of Article 166 of the Crisis Code, within six months of the adjudication of bankruptcy.
+Assignments executed under Law 130 are subject to revocation on bankruptcy under Article 67 of the Insolvency Law, or, after the entry into force of the Crisis Code, Article 166 of the Crisis Code but only in the event that the transaction is entered into (i) in cases where paragraph 2 of article 67 applies, or, after the entry into force of the Crisis Code, paragraph 2 of Article 166 of the Crisis Code, within three months of the adjudication of bankruptcy of the relevant party or (ii) in cases where paragraph 1 of Article 67 applies, or, after the entry into force of the entry into force of the Crisis Code, paragraph 1 of Article 67 applies, or, after the entry into force of the adjudication of bankruptcy.

-The subordinated loans to be granted to the special purpose vehicle and the covered bond guarantee are subject to the provisions of Article 67, paragraph 4, of the Insolvency Law, or, after the entry into force of the Crisis Code, of Article 166, paragraph 4, of the Crisis Code, pursuant to which the provisions of Article 67 of the Insolvency Law or, after the entry into force of the Crisis Code, of Article 166 of the Crisis Code, relating to the claw back of for-consideration transactions, payments and guarantees do not apply to certain transactions.
+The subordinated loans to be granted to the special purpose vehicle and the covered bond guarantee are subject to the provisions of Article 67, paragraph 4, of the Insolvency Law, or, after the entry into force of the Crisis Code, of Article 166, paragraph 4, of the Crisis Code, pursuant to which the provisions of Article 67 of the Insolvency Law or, after the entry into force of the Crisis Code, of

+Article 166 of the Crisis Code, relating to the claw back of for-consideration transactions, payments and guarantees do not apply to certain transactions.